economikit-alliance/website/content/book/governance-handbook/engagement-criteria.md

 ## Constraint anchors

-The pragmatic questions we must weigh in whenever deciding on engaging with a new collaborator.
+Our goals give us the ideal world, but this world is far from ideal.
+There are of course the standard pragmatic questions we must weigh and factor in whenever deciding on engaging with a new collaborator.

+Briefly, these are&mdash;

 ### Time available

-- Projects should be weighted against the market opportunity & time window available to maximise impact
-- Estimated time to delivery & energy expenditure
+Projects should be weighted against the market opportunity and time window available to maximise impact.
+Estimated time to delivery and the energy cost to our team need to be assessed, keeping in mind our available bandwidth over the projected time window.

 ### Sustainability of the work

+For us this involves a few straightforward questions:

 - Do we have the people-power?
 - Do we have the financial runway?
-- Yes we want $, but not at the expense of ethical/moral criteria
+- Will the outcome of this engagement be that we are more or less financially secure after engaging with it?

+In other words: yes, we need funding in order to survive.
+We make the above 'goal anchors' visible to ensure that we do not take funding at the expense of our ethical & moral criteria.

+### Space for reflection

-- Defining spaces for reflection at the start of a project
+Defining space for reflection at the start of a project is important in evolving our ongoing understanding of our work.
+In all efforts undertaken we endeavour to explicitly nominate a time for reflecting on what we have done together, learning from our experiences and improving our processes.